 The DNS Abuse List (DNSAL) is a technology created to store abuse team email addresses from each IP on the Internet.
 This list is used by the SPFBL project to send Abuse Reporting Format (ARF) directly to the ARF processors of the company responsible for each IP.
 This makes it easier to combat abuse because ARF is designed to be machine-processed and allows for several automatic actions, such as freezing the abuser sender account without the need for human intervention.

 Purpose of DNSAL

 DNSAL aims to centralize a database of abuse email addresses for each IP on the Internet.
-All providers that use SPFBL, with version 2.9 or higher, already use DNSAL by default.
-Therefore, any new registration in our DNSAL will propagate to all providers in this condition and the registered address will automatically receive the ARFs from all of the SPFBL nodes of these providers.
+All providers that use SPFBL, with version 2.9 or higher, already uses DNSAL by default.
+Therefore, any new registration in our DNSAL will propagate to all nodes in this condition and the registered address will automatically receive the ARFs from all these nodes.